 Yes, you may take the SSAT at Home up to 5 times in a testing year (August–July).

 Yes.
-Students are able to use two pieces of scratch paper and a regular pencil.
-They will be asked to show their scrap paper is blank during check-in.
+Students are able to use two pieces of blank scratch paper and a regular pencil during the SSAT at Home test.

 You can prepare for the SSAT at Home like you would the paper-based test.

 Yes, there are 2 breaks scheduled during the SSAT At Home.
 The first break is 10 minutes and is after the writing sample.
 The second break is 10 minutes and is after the reading section.

 No, headsets and earphones are not permitted.